CharlesCardot/CrystalStructureManipulation/README.md

 impurity_coords = "center"
 ```

-gets you from a fully symmetrized cif with only 2 Wyckoff positions
+gets you from a fully symmetrized cif with only 2 Wyckoff positions (spacegroup 225 Fm-3m)
 ```
 Ni2+  Ni0  4  0.00000000  0.00000000  0.00000000  1
 O2-  O1  4  0.00000000  0.00000000  0.50000000  1
 ```

-to a cif with 10 Wyckoff positions
+to a cif with 10 Wyckoff positions (spacegroup 221 Pm-3m)
 ```
 Ni  Ni_imp  1  0.50000000  0.50000000  0.50000000  1
 Ni2+  Ni0  12  0.00000000  0.25000000  0.25000000  1.0